making-data-science-count/covidedu/README.md

 #### Running the scraper

 To run the web-scraper, run the contents of [`R/plan.R`](R/plan.R).
-This may take a considerable period of time (at least 10-15 hours); if the scraper is halted, it can be re-started without re-downloading data (so long as `my_date` is the same for all of the data for the same data collection)
+This may take a considerable period of time (at least 10-15 hours); if the scraper is stoped for any reason, it can be re-started without re-downloading data (so long as `my_date` is the same for all of the data for the same data collection, as this variable is used to check whether data was already downloaded).

 ## Output